wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 * Added editable and translatable "Thank you" message
 * Added option to auto close after defined period of showing
 * Added option to close forever for submitted users
-* Fixed submit button background on some themes
+* Bugfix: submit button background was wrong on some themes

 = 2.0.3 =
 * bugfix: Add Media button didn't work